themeblvd/theme-blvd-layout-builder/readme.txt

 == Installation ==

-1. Upload `theme-blvd-widget-pack` folder to the `/wp-content/plugins/` directory
+1. Upload `theme-blvd-layout-builder` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to *Builder* in your WordPress admin panel to to use the Layout Builder.
 4. Custom layouts can then be applied to pages by selecing the "Custom Layout" page template and then selecting the desired custom layout from the dropdown that then appears.